cheslop88/MEANApp/README.md

 1. Please clone repository into your local directory.
 2. Inside MEANApp/ please run 'npm install' to gather all modules and dependencies.
 3. Please run mongodb using mongod command.
 (Note: Mac users may need to use 'sudo mongod').
 4. To run, it is advised to use nodemon by using the command 'nodemon' inside of the /MEANApp directory.
 (Please ensure this is installed 'npm install nodemon -g').
-Note: Other means of running the app are also available.
+Note: Other means of running the app are also available (node src/app.js).
 5. Page will be accessible at localhost:3000 - please note mongod must be successfully running for this to work.

 To Update Data: